Olat-nji/LinuxUserGroupManager/README.md

 ## Requirements

 - The script must be run as root.
-- A text file with the format: `username;group1,group2,...` for each line.
+- A text file with the format: `username; group1,group2,...` for each line.

 ## Usage